MartinStudiosDev/Automated-Jellyfin-Setup-Guide/Readme.md

 # Step 4 — SSH Into your PC

--On another PC, go to your CMD or terminal and type:
+- On another PC, go to your CMD or terminal and type:
  ```bash
 ssh username@192.168.1.xxx
 ```